arad1367/tetris_game_huggingface/README.md

 ## Contributing
 - If you want to contribute to this project, please fork the repository and submit a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

+## Hugging Face version
+For Hugging face deployment:
+- Make a new space
+- Use static template - blank
+- Upload `index.html`, images and music.

 ## License
 - This project is licensed under the MIT License